ynstf/hacker-bot/README.md

 # hacker-bot
 this script allow to any user to acces your files, controle your mouse, take pictures from your screen, run other script and even change it self.

+by clicking on the bat file it will show the GTA V logo and run the script silently in the background.

+you can convert this gta v.BAT to an EXE file and change its shortcut's icon.

+the goal of this repository is to education and protection!.

 # menu

 *******************************